innopreneur/spring-boot-rest-service/README.md

 This package contains all tests.
 There are two types of tests :
 	- **Unit Tests** - Covered for *EmployeeService.java*
 	- **Integration Tests** - Covered for *EmployeeController.java*
-> ***Note*** - Due to time unavailability, I have not covered all tests extensively, but current coverage handles common use cases).
+> ***Note*** - Due to time constraints, I have not covered all tests extensively, but current coverage handles common use cases.
 Ideally, there can be lot other tests for negative scenarios and fields validations.

 ## Add-Ons
 Apart from the required functionalities, I have also tried to add few useful utilities as below :